smthom1/cs271_ai-project/README.md

 These agents play on the classic Minesweeper board to test win/loss rates.

   * **Single Game Demo:** Watch the agent play one game in real-time.
+    *It utilizes a global CSP solver to identify connected components across the entire board, ensuring mathematically guaranteed moves where possible.*
     ```
     python agent.py
     ```